 The League of Women Voters is nonpartisan—we do not support or oppose candidates or parties—but we do advocate on issues that affect voters and our communities.
 This page highlights the key issues we are currently working on.

 A proposal to change the County Charter to include an Independent Redistricting Commission is now under consideration.
-If approved by the Board of Supervisors, voters will decide on it this fall.
+If approved by the Board of Supervisors (BoS), voters will decide on it this fall.

 Contact your Supervisor today and share your views: